 Athletes work out each day… and your brain will benefit from regular workouts too.

-Positive affirmations help us reprogram our brain for self acceptance.
+Positive affirmations help us reprogram our brains for self-acceptance.
 Positive psychology tells us that the brain is malleable, meaning the neural pathways in the brain can be reformed.

 Affirmations for self love are a wonderful way to occupy your mind as you move through your day.